MarianaAlmeida/marianaalmeida.github.io/index.md

 # News

 * [Cleverly](https://cleverly.ai/) got a european SME Innovation Associate grant to hire a PhD or a Reaseracher with equivalent experient experience for one year.
-If you are interested, see more detials here or contact me.
+If you are interested, see more detials here or contact me!

 * I am co-organizing the [LxMLS 2020](http://lxmls.it.pt/2020/) that this year is going to be a fully virtual on-line school.

-* In december 2019, I joined [Cleverly](https://cleverly.ai/) to help building driving AI-driven solutions to make customer support teams more efficient.
+* In december 2019, I joined [Cleverly](https://cleverly.ai/)!
+We building driving AI-driven solutions to make customer support teams more efficient.

 ___